About the Author of the Blogsite, Not the Author of the Bible:

 2 Chronicles 11:1-23 2 Chronicles in [Smaller Chunks]

-[Rehoboam] even built Bethlehem, Etam, Tekoa, BethZur, Shoco [a.k.a.
+[Rehoboam] even built: Bethlehem, Etam, Tekoa, BethZur, Shoco, [a.k.a.
 Sochoh,] Abdullam, Gath, Mareshah, Ziph, Adoraim, Lachish, Azekah, Zorah, Aijalon, Hebron, which are fenced cities in Judah & Benjamin.

-[Any of those left] of all the tribes of Israel [whose] hearts [were] set to seek the Lord God of Israel, came to Jerusalem to sacrifice to the Lord God of their [forefathers.]
+[Any of those left] of all the tribes of Israel, [whose] hearts [were] set to seek the Lord God of Israel, came to Jerusalem to sacrifice to the Lord God of their [forefathers.]

-Rehoboam loved Maachah, [Absalom’s] daughter [more than] all his wives & [mistresses.]
-(For [Rehoboam married] 18 wives & [had] 30 [mistresses] & [fathered] 28 sons & 30 daughters.)
+And Rehoboam loved Maachah, [Absalom’s] daughter, [more than] all his wives & [mistresses.]
+(For [Rehoboam] took [in marriage,] 18 wives; & [had] 60 [mistresses;] & [fathered] 28 sons & 60 daughters.)

-Rehoboam made Abijah, [Maachah’s] son, the [1st born,] to be ruler among his brethren: for he thought to make him king.
+And Rehoboam made Abijah, [Maachah’s] son, the [1st born,] to be ruler among his brethren: for he thought to make him king.